project-imas/securefoundation/README.md

 The "iMas Secure Foundation" project is designed to provide basic application-level security based on simple encryption mechanisms.
 It contains three components: a suite of cipher utilities, a collection of functions to assist with encryption through an application key, and a file-based keychain replacement.

 ## Vulnerabilities Addressed

 1. CoreData compromised after jailbreak or bruteforce device pin-code attack
 2. Objective-C reflectivity run-time application code exploration and exploitation
 3. iOS keychain accessible after device pin-code login

 ## Installation

 - Add SecureFoundation as a submodule to your project. `git submodule add https://github.com/mitre-imas/securefoundation.git vendor/securefoundation`
-- Add the "SecureFoundation" Xcode project as a subproject in your project.
-Add "libSecureFoundation.a" as a target dependency and to the "Link with Binary Libraries" build phase.
+- Add the "SecureFoundation" Xcode project as a subproject in your project
+- Add "libSecureFoundation.a" as a target dependency and to the "Link with Binary Libraries" build phase
 - Import SecureFoundation in your source files `#import <SecureFoundation/SecureFoundation.h>`

 ## Standalone Test
 - Clone SecureFoundation